|

 the long years of her affliction, she was ever patient and cheerful.

 Through her meticulous and immaculate care of herself.
-I know of no
+I know

 one to whom she transmitted this dreaded, infectious, communicable